 - Capturing, creating, or distributing text, recordings or images which could be reasonably deemed an invasion of privacy, a breach of confidentiality, or a copyright infringement.

-Violators of this electronic devices policy will face disciplinary measures and will have their electronic devices (cell phones included) confiscated.
+Violators of this electronic devices policy will face disciplinary measures and will have their electronic devices (cell phones included) confiscated or Chromebook disabled.
 Confiscated devices may only be retrieved by a parent.
 In addition, the student’s usage of electronic devices may be restricted.

 In today’s society many individuals participate in electronic social networking or media.
 Students and parents are advised to be wise in text, audio and visual content sent or uploaded onto the Internet.
 Text, audio, and/or visual content must align with biblical principles and the standards of Westlake Christian Academy.
 Even off campus, Westlake students and families are responsible for their behavior in these matters.